Access tiers for blob data

 Online access tiers

-When your data is stored in an online access tier (either hot or cool), users can access it immediately.
+When your data is stored in an online access tier (either hot, cool or cold), users can access it immediately.
 The hot tier is the best choice for data that is in active use.
-The cool tier is ideal for data that is accessed less frequently, but that still must be available for reading and writing.
+The cool or cold tier is ideal for data that is accessed less frequently, but that still must be available for reading and writing.

 Example usage scenarios for the hot tier include: